-When it comes to location, the highest average paycheck ($92K per year) can be spotted in the company's headquarter city of Norwood, Mass.; Greensboro, N.C. ($91K), San Jose, Calif. (around $90K), and Wilmington, Mass. (approximately $84K) are the next top-paying cities.
-Boston, Mass. is near the bottom for pay at $83K.
-U.S. pay levels are highest in the state of California; salaries there average to $100K annually.
+When it comes to location, the highest average paycheck (around $101K per year) can be spotted in Greensboro, N.C.; San Jose, Calif. ($100K), Chelmsford, Mass. ($87K), and Boston, Mass. ($86K) are the next top-paying cities.
+Norwood, Mass. ranks low on the pay scale — at $67K, it is one of the lowest-paid cities.
+U.S. pay levels are highest in the state of Washington; salaries there average to about $148K annually.

 Certifications and Degrees

-When it comes to skills, employees who report Simulation Program with Integrated Circuits Emphasis among their abilities seem to make the most, reporting a median income of approximately $105K per year.
-Engineering Design is a popular skill in the Analog Devices Inc workforce; nearly one-fourth of those surveyed report putting it to use in their jobs.
-Product Development, Test Engineering, and Data Analysis were also reported by many survey participants.
+When it comes to skills, employees who report Project Management among their abilities seem to make the most, reporting a median income of $90K annually.
+Test Engineering is a popular skill in the Analog Devices Inc workforce; nearly one-fifth of those surveyed report putting it to use in their jobs.
+Some other standard skills here are Engineering Design, Product Development, and Microsoft Excel.

 Analog Devices Inc's employees who answered the questionnaire are largely male (the male-to-female ratio is more than 3 to 1).